 Civil Rights Era

-Between 1955 and 1969, there was a decrease of Afro American films made by Blacks in the United States.
+Between 1955 and 1969, the number of African American films made by Black filmmakers in the United States decreased.
 We know this period as the Civil Rights Era of Black Cinema.
-The Civil Rights Era of Black Cinema does not mean that the movies made were about the Civil Rights for Blacks.
-The era refers to a time in American history where equality and the push to end segregation were becoming a priority in the U.S. The Civil Rights era of Black Cinema represents the period, not the content of the films.
-The late 50s was seeing the final stages of Race Films, so this was a transition period for Black actors, writers, and directors.
-Part of this transition period was that the Black exploitation factor was becoming more prominent in films in the 1960s, especially towards the late 60s.
-There were not a lot of movies made during this period with Black actors as lead or films featuring an all-Black cast.
+The Civil Rights Era of Black Cinema does not mean that the movies made were about Black civil rights.
+The era refers to a time in American history when equality and the push to end segregation became priorities in the U.S. The Civil Rights era of Black Cinema represents the period, not the content of the films.
+The late 50s were seeing the final stages of Race Films, so this was a transition period for Black actors, writers, and directors.
+Part of this transition period was that the Black exploitation factor became more prominent in films in the 1960s, especially in the late 60s.
+There were not many movies made during this period with Black actors as leads or featuring an all-Black cast.

 The Civil Rights Era of Black Cinema is a very delicate period.
 The rarity of some of these films makes seeking them out worthwhile.